Audi R18: 2014 season

 At Spa-Francorchamps, the first practice session had the #1 leading the field, #2 in fourth place, and #3 in seventh.
 In the next session, the #2 would be the best of the cars in third place.
 Qualifying would be a little more difficult.
 The #2 was the only car that started inside the top three in third position, about a second off the pace of the leading Porsche.
-Car number #2 qualified sixth and car #3 qualified seventh.
+Car #2 qualified sixth and car #3 qualified seventh.
 The race got underway under clear conditions and during the first hour it was very close amongst Audi and its rivals Toyota and Porsche.
 By the end of the first hour, the #2 and #1 stood in the middle of the LMP1 fray, third and fourth respectively, with the #3 car hanging onto sixth position.
 During hour two, rivals Toyota leaped two positions to take fourth and third away from the Audis.
 The #1 car also passed the #2.
 By the end of hour two cars #1, #2, and #3 stood in positions fourth, fifth, and sixth.
 By the end of hour four, the #1 was the only car on the lead lap in second place, while #3 was in fifth and #2 in sixth third one lap down.
 By the end of the race, #1 claimed second place. #2 came in fifth one lap down and #3 brought it home in sixth two laps down.